Qwicch/TinDog/README.md

 This project is licensed under the MIT License.
 For more information, see the LICENSE file in this repository.

 This project was created by [qwicch](^[2](https://github.com/Qwicch)^), a web developer and a dog lover.
 You can contact me at ilmire.kireev@gmail.com.

-Source: Conversation with Bing, 2/24/2024
-(1) How to Write a Good README File for Your GitHub Project - freeCodeCamp.org. https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/.
-(2) Quickstart for writing on GitHub - GitHub Docs. https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github.
-(3) How to Create the Perfect README for Your Open Source Project. https://dev.to/github/how-to-create-the-perfect-readme-for-your-open-source-project-1k69.
-(4) How to write a great README for your GitHub project in 5 steps. https://dev.to/abdfnx/how-to-write-a-great-readme-for-your-github-project-in-5-steps-33e5.
-(5) How to write a great README for your GitHub project. https://dbader.org/blog/write-a-great-readme-for-your-github-project.